Skip to page content

 Managing your recovery

-• It is important to breathe properly so we recommend you follow the breathing exercises towards the end of this page.
+• It is important to breathe comfortably and take deep breaths.
+We recommend that you follow the breathing exercises listed towards the end of this page.

-• You should also avoid sitting or resting in bed for long periods of time.
+• Avoid sitting or resting in bed for long periods of time.
 During the day get up and walk a short distance every hour.

 Pain management

-Many medicines cause constipation so it is important to eat plenty of fresh fruit, vegetables and drink plenty of fluids to prevent this.
+Many medicines can cause constipation so it is important to eat fresh fruit, vegetables and drink plenty of fluids to prevent this.
+While constipation can be a normal side effect, if you have not opened your bowels in more than 3 days, you should ask your GP for advice.

 Breathing exercises